Group tour: Khor Virap Monastery, Azat Reservoir, Lavash baking master class, Garni Temple, Geghard Monastery

 - Explore the 1st century pagan temple

-- Taste most delicious Armenian traditional bread
+- Taste the most delicious Armenian traditional bread

 Frequently Asked Questions